Bujnik/CGT-31-Tree/README.md

  3. General idea is presented in picture below:
  <img src="https://cdn.codegym.cc/images/system/56b7ce17-b460-4791-a09e-b21ea7b6d308/1024.jpeg" alt="Custom Tree" width="300" height="500">
  4. Once element is removed, we block ability to add nodes to given parent until all nodes from given "level" are removed
- 5. When things mentioned above are done, we restore ability to add nodes
+ 5. When things mentioned above are done, we restore ability to add nodes <br>

 __________________________________________________________
 Task completed.
 My takeaways: <br>
--> Practice with data structures - Tree, Queue
+-> Practice with data structures - Tree, Queue <br>
 -> Digging inside methods used on daily basis (remove, add, size, etc) in list-type structures